-The activity of biogas production depends on various parameters that include: temperature, partial pressure, pH, hydraulic retention time, C/N (Carbon to Nitrogen) ratio, pre-treatment of feedstock, trace of metals (trace elements) and concentration of substrate.
+The activity of biogas production depends on various parameters that include: temperature, partial pressure, pH, hydraulic retention time, C/N (Carbon to Nitrogen) ratio, pre-treatment of feedstock, a trace of metals (trace elements) and concentration of substrate.

 As a guideline, the C/N ration for anaerobic digestion should be around 25-30:1.
-Should more Carbon be present the biochemical decomposition slows down.
+Should more Carbon be present the biochemical decomposition slows down?

 3 Anaerobic Digester configuration